- Peptide (C)ELEPRLDAEVYK, corresponding to amino acid residues 190-201 of rat HCN3 (Accession Q9JKA8). 2nd extracellular loop.

-Hyperpolarization-activated cation currents (Ih) appear in the heart and the brain and play a crucial role in controlling electrical pacemaker activity, contributing to biological processes such as heartbeat, sleep-wake cycle and synaptic plasticity.1,2
+Hyperpolarization-activated cation currents (Ih) appear in the heart and brain and play a crucial role in controlling electrical pacemaker activity, contributing to biological processes such as heartbeat, sleep-wake cycle and synaptic plasticity.1,2

-The Ih currents are generated by the Hyperpolarization-activated Cyclic Nucleotide-gated channel family (HCN), which comprises of four homologous members, named HCN1-4.
+The Ih currents are generated by the Hyperpolarization-activated cyclic nucleotide-gated channel family (HCN), which comprises of four homologous members, named HCN1-4.
 Each HCN subunit consist of six transmembrane domains (TM), a pore region between TM5-TM6 and a binding domain to cyclic nucleotides (CNBD) in the cytoplasmic C-terminus.2

 The HCN subunits can form functional homomers and can also co-assemble into functionally heteromers.2